Generic Name: palonosetron (injection)

 - Where can I get more information?

 What is palonosetron?

-Palonosetron is used in children only to prevent nausea and vomiting caused by cancer medicine.
+Palonosetron is used in children as young as 1 month old only to prevent nausea and vomiting caused by cancer medicine.

 Palonosetron may also be used for purposes not listed in this medication guide.

 What are the possible side effects of palonosetron?

 Seek medical attention right away if you have symptoms of serotonin syndrome, such as: agitation, hallucinations, fever, sweating, shivering, fast heart rate, muscle stiffness, twitching, loss of coordination, nausea, vomiting, or diarrhea.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.